A curse or a blessing? Reviews have the power to either make or break your business.

 We’ve put together this 5-step guide that will help you keep control of your reviews and your business.

-What’s online review management and why it matters?
+What’s online review management?

 Developing a review management strategy is crucial for local businesses to establish an online presence and keep customer satisfaction on a great level.